sparkletron/PICerino_TMS99XX/README.md

   - docs - Data documents for various ICs.
   - schematic - KiCad schematic
-    - TMS9118 - Contains a schematic for a TMS9118 board with video circuit.
+    - TMS9118 - Contains a schematic for a TMS9118 board with video circuit (v2).
-    - TMS992X - Contains a schematic for a TMS992X board with video circuit.
+    - TMS992X - Contains a schematic for a TMS992X board with video circuit (v2).
   - src - Any source code for the project.
     - lib_picTMS99XX folder contains a library with test program for picerino.
 See readme.md in this directory for details.